rails/rails/guides/source/4_0_release_notes.md

 *   Remove IdentityMap.

+*   Remove automatic execution of EXPLAIN queries.
+The option `active_record.auto_explain_threshold_in_seconds` is no longer used and should be removed.

 *   Adds `ActiveRecord::NullRelation` and `ActiveRecord::Relation#none` implementing the null object pattern for the Relation class.

 *   Added `create_join_table` migration helper to create HABTM join tables.